Zebra guide: species facts, where they live and migration

 Zebras are widespread across vast areas of southern and eastern Africa, where they live in their preferred habitat of treeless grasslands and savannah woodlands.
 However, their habitat is shrinking, and they're already extinct in two of the countries to which they're native (Lesotho and Burundi).

 Zebras don't live in deserts, wetlands or rainforests, which may make them vulnerable to climate change.

-Zebras are closely related to horses but they’re not the same species.
-They’re in the same family (called Equidae) and they can even breed with each other, but zebras aren’t just striped horses as they evolved separately.
+Zebras are closely related to horses but they're not the same species.
+They're both in the Equidae family and they can even breed with each other.

 It would be possible to ride a zebra, but definitely not recommended.
 Riding a zebra wouldn't be practical simply because they're smaller than horses and unlikely to be able to support the weight of an adult human for an extended period of time without getting injured, especially as they haven't been selectively bred for this trait like horses have.

-The only way to train zebras to be ridden or pull a carriage is through cruel and inhumane treatment.
-This has been done successfully in the past (Lord Rothschild used to drive his zebra-drawn carriage through London), but obviously it’s not something that would be acceptable in the modern world.
+Zebras have been trained to pull carriages successfully in the past (Lord Rothschild used to drive his zebra-drawn carriage through London), but obviously it's not something that would be deemed acceptable by most people in the modern world.

 In Ancient Rome, Grevy’s zebra were trained to pull chariots at Roman circuses under the alias ‘hippotigris’ (‘horse-tiger’).

 Are zebras endangered?